ahri/burp-report-to-elasticsearch/README.md

 ## Configuration

-When running Burp via the UI configuration is _always_ sourced from the Java Preferences store.
+When running Burp via the UI, configuration is _always_ sourced from the Java Preferences store.
 Conversely, when running headless the configuration is _always_ sourced from environment variables.

 The environment variables are guessable from UI, i.e.